n8n-io/n8n-docs/docs/hosting/configuration/environment-variables/index.md

 ---
-title: Environment Variables
+title: Environment Variables Overview
 description: An overview of configuration environment variables for self-hosted n8n.
 contentType: overview
+tags:
+  - environment variables
 hide:
   - toc
+  - tags
 ---

-# Environment Variables
+# Environment Variables Overview

 This section contains lists of environment variables that you can use to change n8n's configuration settings.